-- 3.13.3.18.
+- 3.18.
 This table requires GDNs to enter their annual cost forecasts at a summary level to feed into the summary tables.

-- 3.14.3.19.
+- 3.19.
 The purpose of this table is to ensure forecast costs are entered at a high level to reduce the level of detailed reporting and minimise inconsistent costs allocations methods used by GDNs for granular reporting.

-- 3.15.3.20.
-GDNs should enter forecast costs at Net for each category below:
+- 3.20.
+GDNs should enter forecast costs and Customer Contributions/Cost Recoveries In the relevant table for each category below.
+Enter the Gross expenditure and Customer Contribution/Cost Recoveries for each category below:

 - Business Support

 - Direct Opex

 - Load Capex

 - Other Capex

 - Repex

 - NARM

 - Uncertainty Mechanism

 - Non Controllable Costs